techpiyushjoshi/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Compilation of notes related to Natural Language Processing
+Compilation of notes and study material related to Natural Language Processing

 - Skill > Degree
 - Non-elite is secondary